Tutorial Gateway

 JavaScript String Compare

-The JavaScript LocaleCompare function is one of the JavaScript String compare Function, which is used to compare two strings and check whether the two strings are equal or not?.
+The JavaScript LocaleCompare function is one of the String Functions, which is used to compare two strings and check whether the two are equal or not.

-The LocaleCompare method will perform string comparison based on local language settings and returns any of the following three values:
+The JavaScript LocaleCompare method will perform a string compare or comparison based on local language settings and returns any of the following three values:

 • Returns -1 if String_Object1 sorts before the String_Object2